KivalEvan/BeatSaber-JSMap/README.md

 ## Development

-[Deno](https://deno.com/) is used for development, simply install and no setup is required to get started as it provides necessary toolchain.
+[Deno](https://deno.com/) is used for development, simply install and setup workspace, no other setup is required to get started as it provides necessary toolchain.

 If you wish to contribute, do follow the guidelines.
 Make pull request for feature addition/enhancement/fix or create an issue if you encounter error/problem or want an improvement.